thetrueduck420/PIgrade/README.md

-sthis is in no way affiliated with the "pigrade-pro" repo thingy i dont even know what pigrade pro is no offense of course, it seems pretty cool
+this is in no way affiliated with the "pigrade-pro" repo thingy i dont even know what pigrade pro is no offense of course, it seems pretty cool